joshnuss/topaz/README.md

 ### Actor Object

-Each actor is a represented as a plain JavaScript `Object`.
+Each actor is represented as a plain JavaScript `Object`.
 It contains the following data:

 - `id: [nodeId, actorId]` an 2-cell array, first element is the node, second is the actor id
 - `mailbox: []` an array of messages that are waiting to be processed.